Slow Cooker Hungarian Beef Goulash

 Cook in a cast iron casserole or flameproof casserole and cook at 160C for 3 hours.
 Add peppers and cider vinegar before cooking for a further 30 minutes.

-Can I Use Other Meat Instead ?
+Can I store it ?

 Yes.
 Once cooled the stew can be kept in the fridge in a sealed container for up to 4 days.